Skip to Content

 Drew Parker was raised in Peoria and graduated from Bergan High School.
 He graduated from Chicago-Kent Law School, where he served on the law review and won the prestigious Bar & Gavel award.

 Seeing a need for capable personal injury representation in Peoria, attorney Parker established his private practice.
+Through the years, he received many awards, including recognition in Leading Illinois Attorneys and The Best Attorneys Network.

 Learn More